edufelip/amazing-note/README.md

 - Firestore `createdAt`/`updatedAt` are stored as Timestamp; push-only preserves `updatedAt` to keep list order stable.
 - Swipe-to-delete removed; delete/restore are explicit actions.
 - Notes list uses a single simple scroll; section labels (Today/This week/This month/Earlier) are not sticky.
+- Shared scaffold abstraction now powers adaptive navigation: Android switches between a glass bottom bar (phones) and navigation rail + list/detail layout on larger devices, while iOS keeps platform-specific chrome through the same contract.
+- Local SQLDelight storage is now encrypted end-to-end with AES-CTR + HMAC; keys are fetched from Android EncryptedSharedPreferences and the iOS Keychain (legacy data is migrated on first launch).

 ## Installation
 Clone this repository and import into **Android Studio**